Salwan/salwan.github.io/_posts/2018-04-21-pc--6002-the-pixels-part-1.md

 So the reason why X is limited to multiples of 8 is simply because thats how pixels are layed out in memory, if you want to change a single pixel/color from assembly you'd have to do some bit wrangling.

-The way they managed to encode 8 pixels (16 color each) in 2 bytes is by cheating, Mode 3 is actually 160x200, every pixel is doubled horizontally.
+The way they managed to encode 8 pixels (16 color each) in 2 bytes is by cheating!
+Mode 3 is actually 160x200 where every pixel is doubled horizontally.
 As a result this is how text looks like in mode 3:

 ![mode3_text_gif]